-At our Parents as Partners (PAP) meetings, we look forward to Clark parents/guardians providing valuable input on school issues and events.
+At our Partnering Around Student Success (PASS) meetings, we look forward to Clark parents/guardians providing valuable input on school issues and events.
 We promote feedback through formal surveys and informally with the school administration, instructors, and staff.
 Many opportunities are available for parents/guardians to serve as volunteers and assist with school activities and events.